Developing a Survey Plan Using Survey Schedule Generator

 The survey plan options are described in the following table:

-The options that are available on your Project are primarily a function of visitation levels on your Corps-managed recreation areas as follows:
+The options of Survey Efforts available on your Project primarily are based on the visitation levels of your Corps-managed recreation areas:

 Step 7.
 After printing the calendar, you should save the entire Microsoft Excel file under a different name from the file you opened to access the program.
 Saving the file will save for future reference the survey schedule(s) you produced during the survey scheduling session.